pehqge/mastra-sdr/OAUTH_SETUP_GUIDE.md

 1. Start a conversation with the SDR Agent
 2. When you ask to access a Google Sheet, the agent will:
-   - Generate an OAuth link using the `google-oauth` tool
+   - Generate an OAuth link
    - Provide you with a link to click
 3. Click the link and authorize the application
-4. After authorization, you'll see a success page with an **access token**
+4. After authorization, you'll see a success page with both tokens in one text box:
-5. Copy the access token and paste it back to the agent:
    ```
-   "My access token is: ya29.a0AfH6SM..."
+   Access Token: ya29.a0AfH6SM...
+   Refresh Token: 1//0gXRPz9V8cXrq...
    ```
+5. Copy BOTH tokens (click "Copy Both Tokens" button) and paste them back to the agent
-6. The agent stores the token and uses it automatically for all future requests
+6. The agent stores the tokens and uses them automatically for all future requests

 ### OAuth Flow Diagram